hlascelles/karina_personal_website/_posts/kitchen/2012-01-02-tomato-soup.md

 * Preheat the oven to 190C.
 * Place tomatoes onto a baking tray - leave small ones whole and cut the bigger ones to match the size.
 Coat them in olive oil and sprinkle with salt.
 Bake for 30min.
 * Clean up the kitchen for 15min.
-* Finely dice shallots and garlic.
+* Finely dice onion and garlic.
 * In a heavy bottom pot, heat a bit of olive oil.
-Saute shallots and garlic over medium heat until translucent, about 10min.
+Saute onion and garlic over medium heat until translucent, about 10min.
 Add black pepper, salt and sugar, and caramelise slightly.
 Deglaze with white wine.
 * Add the contents of the baking tray (tomatoes and all the juices) and bring to the boil.
 Let it simmer under a lid for 20min.
 * Meanwhile finely chop fresh herbs.
 * Handblender the soup until silky smooth.